 During the mango test, they discovered a three-day delay in the transit between facilities.
 Understanding where these delays occur helps Walmart streamline its supply chain and to provide the freshest quality product for the customer.
 Walmart plans on expanding the program in the US and China as an effort to increase food safety, improve traceability and streamline its supply chain.

 Maersk’s partnership with IBM is testing a blockchain solution powered by Hyperledger, to digitize and simplify the enormous amounts of paperwork that is associated with international freight shipping.
 There are significant costs associated with this paperwork – the World Economic Forum estimates the cost of process trade documents can cost up to 20 percent of the shipping costs.

 Creating a comprehensive digital system, like the Hyperledger blockchain, is a $250 billion in cost saving opportunity as estimated by the United Nations.
 Access to shipping information and documents across the supply chain not only provides increased visibility, but also new ways to do business.

 Smart contracts are an embedded feature of many blockchains and can automatically trigger payments once certain conditions are met.
-The possible applications of smart contracts are only limited by data in the system; meaning payments (or any tracked asset on the blockchain) can be distributed in part or in full, across any time-period or other combination of data.
+Smart contracts can be used for a variety of purposes, depending on the data that is inputted into the system.
+For example, payments or other assets on the blockchain can be distributed in part or in full, over any period of time or other combination of data.

 7 Barriers to Blockchain Adoption